-Amber Alert issued for 3-year-old girl stolen in Washington
+Kidnapped 3-year-old girl found safe after Amber Alert issued

-Amber Alert issued for 3-year-old girl stolen along with car in Washington
+Police say the girl and the stolen car she was in were both found in Snohomish County, Washington at about 6:30am

-Police say the girl’s mother ‘heard a screeching sound from tires, and when she went out she realized her vehicle was gone while the child was still inside’

-Police have issued an Amber Alert for a three-year-old girl in Bothell, Washington, who was still in her mother’s car when someone stole it.
+Police have canceled an Amber Alert after a kidnapped three-year-old girl in Bothell, Washington, was found safe and sound.

+The child, Faith Collins, had gone missing at about 2:30am on Tuesday after her horrified mother turned around to see her car being stolen with her daughter still in it.

-“Faith Collins’ mother returned from her friend’s house and took her first child into her apartment unit,” the alert explains.
+“Faith Collins’ mother returned from her friend’s house and took her first child into her apartment unit,” the alert explained.
 “While she was inside, she heard a screeching sound from tires, and when she went out she realized her vehicle was gone while the child was still inside.”

-Police describe Faith as white with blue eyes and blond hair, four feet one inch tall, 38 pounds, and wearing a black dress and beige pants with black stars when she was last seen.
+At about 6:30am, however, police found Faith safe in Snohomish County, along with the car.

+“Child has been found SAFE!” the Bothell Police Department tweeted later on Tuesday morning.
+“Located in vehicle in Snohomish County.
+Will soon be reunited with mother.
+No suspect information at this time.
+Case being investigated.
+Thank you - to everyone who helped us. #AMBERAlert happy ending.”

 Register for free to continue reading